 Toxicity in Oak Tree

 The leaves and acorns of the oak tree are poisonous to cattle, horses, sheep and goats in large amounts due to the toxin tannic acid, and cause kidney damage and gastroenteritis.
 Symptoms of poisoning include loss of appetite, depression, constipation, diarrhoea, blood in urine and colic.

 Biodiversity and ecology

-Many species of oaks are under threat of extinction in the wild, largely due to land use changes, livestock grazing and unsustainable harvesting.
+Many species of oak trees are under threat of extinction in the wild, largely due to land use changes, livestock grazing and unsustainable harvesting.
 There is a continuing threat to these forests from exploitation for timber, fuel wood and charcoal.
 In the Himalayan region of India, oak forests are being invaded by pine forests due to the increase in temperature.